We ship to the EU, Northern Ireland and Norway

 Scabiosa atropurpurea is one of the longest-flowering and most glamorous of flowers that you can grow from seed.
 Easy to grow and fast to flower, this invaluable plant will attract many butterflies and bees to the garden and the long, straight stems will supply you with cut flowers throughout the season.

-Boasting the most desirable of deep blue flowers, Scabiosa ‘Oxford Blue’ is a reselected form that stands out from other varieties.
+Boasting the most desirable of deep blue flowers, Scabiosa ‘Oxford Blue’ is a reselected form that stands out from other varieties, it boasts the most desirable of deep lavender-blue flowers.
 The large, domed, dark centred cushions with contrasting white 'pins', bob atop strong stems.
 A prodigious bloomer, they will supply you with excellent cut flowers.

 Saponaria officinalis, Soapwort